GoogleCloudPlatform/opentelemetry-operator-sample/recipes/beyla-service-graph/README.md

 #### GCP (project-side) config issues

-Double check that IAM is properly configured for Cloud Trace access.
+Double check that IAM is properly configured for Cloud Monitoring access.
 This includes:

 * Verify the `otel-collector` service account exists in your GCP project
-* That service account must have `roles/cloudtrace.agent` permissions
+* That service account must have `roles/monitoring.metricWriter` permissions
 * The `serviceAccount:${GCLOUD_PROJECT}.svc.id.goog[${COLLECTOR_NAMESPACE}/otel-collector]` member must also be bound to the `roles/iam.workloadIdentityUser` role (this identifies the Kubernetes ServiceAccount as able to use Workload Identity)